 When choosing a concentrate, it is initially difficult to understand how they differ from each other, and what criteria should be used - Silver Stem offers several of those for your consideration:

 ● One of the most common ones is liquid and solid.
-Liquid includes cartridges, syringes, etc. Solid includes all the others - wax, shatter, rosin, etc.
+Liquids include vape oil, distillate and the like that usually comes in cartridges or syringes.
+Solids include all the others - wax, shatter, rosin, live resin, etc.

 ● Traditionally, concentrates are differentiated by the type of flower used for the production of the concentrate - indica / sativa / hybrid.
-The type of flower has a direct impact on the resulting effect - relaxation, sleep, energy, etc. Also, in addition to the type of flower, most concentrates are made from a specific strain (Kosher Kush, Cotton Candy Kush, Blue Dream, etc.).
+The type of flower has a direct impact on the resulting effect - relaxation, sleep, energy, etc. Also, in addition to the type of flower, most concentrates are made from a specific strain - Kosher Kush, Dutch Treat Haze, Blue Dream, and so on.
 Accordingly, you can be specific in your choice of type, as well as strain.

 ● Method of Consumption.
 Concentrates provide a wide array of options.
 Vaping - done with the use of a vaporizer and oil cartridges.
 Smoking - adding various concentrates to your joint/flower is a convenient way to get a powerful hit.
 Dabbing - flash vaporization of marijuana concentrates through their application to a hot surface and inhaling.

 Most people know the main types of cannabis concentrates - wax, shatter, sap, live resin, rosin, etc. But there is so much more.
 Recently we have take a closer look at THCA crystalline - the most potent cannabis extract out there, often referred to as diamonds.
 In addition to these, we would like to consider the following rare concentrates: